Bild von Patrick Huber

 © Tiss.
 Patrick Huber

 Patrick Huber comes from Lienz in East Tyrol.
-After graduating with honors in civil engineering from TU Wien, he received his doctorate with distinction in 2016 with a dissertation on the topic of “Assessment of the shear load-bearing capacity of existing reinforced concrete and prestressed concrete bridges, opens an external URL in a new window”.
-He then worked as a project manager in bridge construction at Fritsch Chiari & Partner ZT GmbH in Vienna, but remained associated with TU Wien and obtained his venia docendi for the subject Structural Engineering in 2022 with a habilitation thesis on “Assessment and upgrading of the load-bearing capacity of existing concrete structures, opens an external URL in a new window”.
+After graduating with honors in civil engineering from TU Wien, he received his doctorate with distinction in 2016 with a dissertation on the topic of “Assessment of shear strength of existing reinforced and prestressed concrete bridges, opens an external URL in a new window”.
+He then worked as a project manager in bridge construction at Fritsch Chiari & Partner ZT GmbH in Vienna, but remained associated with TU Wien and obtained his venia docendi for the subject Structural Engineering in 2022 with a habilitation thesis on “Assessment and retrofitting of the load-bearing capacity of existing concrete structures, opens an external URL in a new window”.
 Parallel to his work at Fritsch Chiari & Partner ZT GmbH, he was first a lecturer and since 2023 a full-time lecturer at the FH Campus Wien.

 Publications by Patrick Huber in the Scopus, opens an external URL in a new window database and in ResposiTUm, opens an external URL in a new window.